o1-labs/proof-systems/book/src/specs/kimchi.md

     (so that each polynomial should correspond to a single value this time).
 31. Compute the ft polynomial.
     This is to implement [Maller's optimization](https://o1-labs.github.io/mina-book/crypto/plonk/maller_15.html).
-    (See in particular the [section on evaluating L](https://o1-labs.github.io/mina-book/crypto/plonk/maller_15.html#the-evaluation-of-l).)
 32. construct the blinding part of the ft polynomial commitment see https://o1-labs.github.io/mina-book/crypto/plonk/maller_15.html#evaluation-proof-and-blinding-factors
 33. Evaluate the ft polynomial at $\zeta\omega$ only.